jssullivan/didactic-barnacle/README.md

 # didactic-barnacle

-This is a simple REST API that allows for adding downloads to a remote host.
+This is a simple REST API that allows a user to download files to a remote host.
 This web service requires RabbitMQ and MySQL to correctly function.

 ### Setup

-First edit the provided `.env` file filling in the necessary credentials for the MySQL and RabbitMQ services, and make sure these environmental variables are set before running `didactic-barnacle`.
+First edit the provided `.env` file filling in the necessary credentials for MySQL and RabbitMQ.
+Make sure these environmental variables are set before running `didactic-barnacle`.

 #### To initialize, run: